Carpentry: History

 Along with stone, wood is among the oldest building materials.
 The ability to shape it into tools, shelter, and weapons improved with technological advances from the Stone Age to the Bronze Age to the Iron Age.
 Some of the oldest archaeological evidence of carpentry are water well casings.
 These include an oak and hazel structure dating from 5256 BC, found in Ostrov, Czech Republic, and one built using split oak timbers with mortise and tenon and notched corners excavated in eastern Germany, dating from about 7,000 years ago in the early Neolithic period.

 Relatively little history of carpentry was preserved before written language.
 Knowledge and skills were simply passed down over the generations.
 Even the advent of cave painting and writing recorded little.
 The oldest surviving complete architectural text is Vitruvius' ten books collectively titled De architectura, which discuss some carpentry.
 It was only with the invention of the printing press in the 15th century that this began to change, albeit slowly, with builders finally beginning to regularly publish guides and pattern books in the 18th and 19th centuries.

-Some of the oldest surviving wooden buildings in the world are temples in China such as the Nanchan Temple built in 782, Greensted Church in England, parts of which are from the 11th century, and the stave churches in Norway from the 12th and 13th centuries.
+Some of the oldest surviving wooden buildings in the world are temples in China such as the Nanchan Temple built in 782, Greensted Church in England, parts of which are from the 11th century, and the stave church in Norway from the 12th and 13th centuries.